JensBender/loan-default-prediction/README.md

 - **Train-validation-test split**:
     - Split data into training (80%), validation (10%), and test (10%) sets using `sklearn` `train_test_split`.
 - **Engineered new features**:
-    - Profession-based features: Derived job stability from profession and city tier from city using `pandas` `map`.
+    - Profession-based features: Derived job stability from profession and city tier from city using mapping functions with  `pandas` `map`.
     - Location-based features: Derived state default rate from state using target encoding.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>